Free Online Microsoft Training

 2. Log in with your Microsoft 365 username and password.

-2. Now choose an existing Notebook you wish to view.
+1. Now choose an existing Notebook from the list.

 1. Open a web browser.